leewujung/rousettus_bp/rousettus_bp_analysis_note3.md

 ## 2017/09/21
 ### Cont: Quantification of measured and modeled beampattern
-* Compare the max beam energy location vs averaged location for the top X%.
+* Follow from yesterday: compare the max beam energy location vs averaged location for the top X%.
-	* For composite measured clicks, the averaged location of all points >-1 dB normalized beam energy ('r^') is much closer to the location of the center of the best-fitting ellipse ('ro') than just the max beam energy location ('rx').
+	* For composite measured clicks, the averaged location of all points >-1 dB normalized beam energy ('r^') is much closer to the location of the center of the best-fitting ellipse ('ro') than just the max beam energy location ('rx') (`fig_composite_click_avg_bp_20170920`)
 	<img src=./img/fig_composite_click_avg_bp_20170920_batall_bin10_th0_35kHz_avg_bp_left.png width="400">	<img src=./img/fig_composite_click_avg_bp_20170920_batall_bin10_th0_35kHz_avg_bp_right.png width="400">
-	* The above is the same for individual measured clicks: 'r^' is closer to 'ro' than 'rx'
+	* The above is the same for individual measured clicks: 'r^' is closer to 'ro' than 'rx' (`fig_single_bp_on_globe_20170920`)
 	<img src=./img/fig_single_bp_on_globe_20170920_36134_02_c19_f35kHz_eckert4_rbf_mic.png width="400">	<img src=./img/fig_single_bp_on_globe_20170920_36134_02_c20_f35kHz_eckert4_rbf_mic.png width="400">
-	* The above is also true for modeled beampattern: 'r^' is closer to 'ro' than 'rx'
+	* The above is also true for modeled beampattern: 'r^' is closer to 'ro' than 'rx' (`fig_model_steer_h_bpctr`)
 	<img src=./img/fig_model_steer_h_bpctr_20160917_Ra-colony-rotear-0.5mm_x029t023_y000.0_z-05.0_2345_90deg_left_cntr.png width="800">	<img src=./img/fig_model_steer_h_bpctr_20160917_Ra-colony-rotear-0.5mm_x029t023_y000.0_z-05.0_2345_90deg_left_all.png width="800">
+	* Based on the above results, the conclusion is that **it is safe to use the center of the best-fitting ellipse to denote the beam center**.
+* Find beam center for composite modeled clicks:
+	* It seems like the submitted paper used simulated results from 20161009, but should use results from 20161025, which include the newer version of `shift_rotate_bp` that does not kick out out-of-bnd points.
+	* Need new code for multi-freq Monte Carlo simulation for projected beampattern.
+Based the development on `model_bp_proj_RaColony_20161025` and the new multi-freq code is `model_bp_proj_RaColony_20170921`

+* **NOTE** All simulated beampattern in the original submission (v10 of fig folders) used mouth array position '3456'.
+	* Considering using '2345' in the resubmission?
+The center of best-fitting ellipse and the averaged location for all points with normalized beam energy >-1 corresponds better to each other in '2345' scenario.
+* **NOTE re. source locations used by original submission** *`model_bp_save_20161009` used a different numbering of sources that could cause confusion: used `SRC.idx_left([4,5,6,2]))` without the type of sorting used in `fig_model_steer_h_bpctr.m` now correct it to use the same type of sorting for source locations so that the code is more trackable --> but it turned out that model_bp_20161009 actually uses the source combination of '3456' correctly.
+Therefore results from `model_bp_proj_RaColony_20161025` used by the original submission were fine (indeed used sources '3456'.
+	* `model_bp_save_multiple_20161014` used the same ordering of source locations without sorting like in `model_bp_save_20161009`, therefore results from `model_bp_proj_RaColony_multiple_20161025` used by the original submission were fine.

+* Now characterize the movement of multi-freq center in both measurements and models
+	* Compare composite clicks since the results are more stable, but note that the beam locations have been shifted based on the max beam location at 35 kHz

 ## TO-DO
 * Use the plotting routines in `plot_indiv_click_rorate` to update those in the beampattern processing GUI, since doing conversion to map domain and plot using `contour` is much faster than calling `contourfm`